TUM-Blockchain-Club/proof-of-gameplay/games/flappy_bird/README.md

-First install the dependencys with:
+first install the dependencies with:
 ```
 poetry install
 ```